tgvaughan/remaster/README.md

 --------------------

 To build ReMASTER from source you'll need the following to be installed:
-- OpenJDK version 17 or greater
+- OpenJDK version 25 or greater
-- the Apache Ant build system
+- the Apache Maven build system

-Once these are installed and in your execution path, running `ant` with no arguments from the root directory of the ReMASTER repository should build the package and create the corresponding ZIP file, which will be left in the `dist/` subdirectory.
+Once these are installed and in your execution path, running `mvn target` from the root directory of the ReMASTER repository should build the package and create the corresponding ZIP file, which will be left in the `target/` subdirectory.

-Note that unless you already have a local copy of the latest [beast 2 source](https://github.com/CompEvol/beast2) in the directory `../beast2` relative to the ReMASTER root, the build script will attempt to download it automatically.
-Thus, most builds will require a network connection.
+Most builds will require a network connection to allow maven to resolve the various build dependencies, such as beast 2.8.

 License
 -------